 There are 9 qualification levels in England, Wales and Northern Ireland, and they all represent higher education (HE) qualifications.

-To be eligible to apply for the PQiP training programme, you must be able to demonstrate that you have the following:
+To be eligible to apply to the PQiP programme, you must hold a valid Level 5 qualification in one of the following:

 - Penal Policy and Punishment